Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 CeraVe retinol is gentler than The Ordinary's retinol.
 The Ordinary uses naked retinol which can cause irritation.
-CeraVe encapsulates the retinol for gradual release, plus they add ceramides and hyaluronic acid for hydration and barrier support. highly rated by customers.
+CeraVe encapsulates the retinol for gradual release, plus they add ceramides and hyaluronic acid for hydration and barrier support.
+Well-reviewed on Amazon.
 For beginners or sensitive skin, this is more forgiving than The Ordinary.
 You're paying more but getting a smarter formulation.

 ⚠ Not ideal for